Portuguese PM and Socialist opponent clash over austerity as election nears

 Socialist Costa, the former mayor of Lisbon, proposes to boost incomes, hiring and growth in order to cut the deficits while scrapping austerity measures and cutting taxes, asserting that would still allow deficits to reduce in line with European rules.

+“The problem is that the government’s policy is worse than the Troika‘s,” Costa said, referring to the trio of the European Commission, European Central Bank and the International Monetary Fund who provided Portugal’s bailout in 2011.

+“You went beyond the Troika requirements because you wanted to ....
+Your vision is that of austerity,” Costa said, calling the policy out of date because EU policies have since emphasised promoting growth.

-Passos Coelho said tight budget controls remain essential.
-“Responsible governments cannot go promising to people what the reality won’t allow them to implement,” he said.
+But Passos Coelho said tight budget controls remain essential.
+“What is happening in Europe is that responsible governments cannot go promising to people what the reality won’t allow them to implement,” he said.

+“When they come to power the reality is that they have to confront problems and have to do exactly what the Portuguese government has done.”

-The economy climbed out of a three-year recession last year and Lisbon has already repaid the IMF some of the rescue funds.
+The economy climbed out of a three-year recession last year and Portugal has already repaid some of the rescue funds owed to the IMF.